wpgeorgia/portfolio/index.md

-# 🏙️ Will Georgia's GIS & Data Analysis Portfolio
+# 🏙️ GIS & Urban Data Science Portfolio

 Welcome!
-I'm a Masters in Urban Analytics student at Georgia Tech with a passion for cities and the built space we inhabit.
+I'm Will Georgia, a Masters in Urban Analytics student at Georgia Tech with a passion for cities and the built space we inhabit.
 This portfolio highlights GIS-based analysis and interactive map design.

 ---